How To Export From Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 Key Numbers For EU-Vietnam Trade:

-• Vietnam is the 17th largest exporter of goods in the European Union.
-It is the 2nd largest exporter to the EU from the ASEAN block.
+Vietnam is the 17th largest exporter of goods to the European Union and the second largest exporter from the ASEAN block.

 Shipping Costs From Vietnam To The EU